reipared/udemy-devops-14-real-projects/013-JavaMonitoryConfigmapMinikube/01_Y_WindowsOnly.md

 minikube status
 ```

-Once the Minikube starts, you can download the **kubectl** from [k8s official website](https://kubernetes.io/docs/tasks/tools/)
+Once the Minikube starts, we can download the **kubectl** from [k8s official website](https://kubernetes.io/docs/tasks/tools/)

 ```dos
 minikube kubectl
 ```

-Then, when you run the command `kubectl get node`, you should see below output:
+Then, when we run the command `kubectl get node`, we should see below output:

 ```dos
 NAME       STATUS   ROLES           AGE     VERSION